 The undead creature’s jaw and teeth went flying.
-He crumpled to the ground.
-It appeared that the board passed its first test.
+The thing crumpled to the ground so it appeared that the post passed its first test.

 Gregory’s eyes darted somewhere beyond the crowd.
 He recognized the noise to his left.
-It was the sounds of bottles that clanged together.
-The bag must be close.
+It was the sounds of bottles clanging together.
+The satchel must have been close.

 His eyes peered through the sea of walkers but the mass made it difficult for him to find the object of his search.
-Using the fencepost in his hands as a club, he bludgeoned the walking dead in an effort to make his way toward the source of the sound.
+Using the fencepost in his hands as a club, he bludgeoned the walking dead to make his way toward the source of the sound.

 Yet, not all good things are meant to last especially when they are incredibly old and covered with decades’ old moss.

 The post shattered after its fiftieth test.
 Gregory tossed aside the splinters.
-He estimated that he was about halfway toward his bag but needed to think of another way to reach his destination.
+He estimated that he was about halfway toward his satchel but needed to think of another way to reach his destination.

-He invoked his halcyon days when he played fullback for the local high school football team and conjured memories of old fighting techniques he had mostly picked up from popular culture, especially professional wrestling, and propelled himself through the crowd toward the source of the sound.
+He invoked his halcyon days when he played fullback for the local high school football team, not to mention his professional experience as a fighter, and propelled himself through the crowd toward the source of the sound.